elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

-## Getting started with AI workflow pipelines
+## Getting started with AI pipelines

-A workflow pipeline comprises of notebook nodes or Python script nodes that are connected with each other.
+In Elyra, an AI pipeline, also referred to as workflow pipeline, comprises of notebook nodes or Python script nodes that are connected with each other.

 ![The completed tutorial pipeline](doc/images/tutorial_pipeline.png)